 What is the most important part of a magic trick?

-As with any art form, there is actually a saying for this, as there are three parts.
+As with any art form, there is a saying for this, as there are three parts.
 Practice, more practice, and even more practice.

-Resist the temptation to roll your eyes, believe me I certainly did when I used to hear this.
-As unfortunately, no matter who you are, whether you’re a newcomer to the world of magic, or a seasoned veteran with decades of experience, this still rings true.
+Resist the temptation to roll your eyes, believe me; I certainly did when I used to hear this.
+As unfortunately, no matter who you are, whether you’re a newcomer to the world of magic or a seasoned veteran with decades of experience, this still rings true.

-When they first start out, they will practice the notes, chords and progressions separately until they are all smooth and can flow from start to finish.
+When they first start, they will practice the notes, chords and progressions separately until they are all smooth and can flow from start to finish.
 Then they will bring them all together so they can play the whole song from start to finish.
-This is how a magician should practice his sleights, keeping the rest of the performance in mind so that the rhythm remains the same all the way through rather than picking up pace during the easy parts, and slowing down at the “hard” parts.
+This is how a magician should practice his sleights, keeping the rest of the performance in mind so that the rhythm remains the same all the way through rather than picking up pace during the easy parts and slowing down at the “hard” parts.

-Then the performer would practice the singing, without the instrument, so they know the words and have the tempo in mind, noticing which parts roll off the tongue, where the tongue twisting lyrics are, where the song rises and falls.
+Then the performer would practice the singing, without the instrument, so they know the words and have the tempo in mind, noticing which parts roll off the tongue, where the tongue-twisting lyrics are, where the song rises and falls.
 This is akin to the patter you will be using.
 Admittedly, this stage is more appropriate if you are using a script that has been pre-written rather than your own, but you get the idea.

 Practice this until you can comfortably perform the whole routine from start to finish smoothly.
 Smoothness is the key.
 I always remind myself and my students that slow is smooth, and smooth is fast.
 Once you’re comfortable with this part of the routine, without being too harsh on yourself, you will know when you’re ready to perform to a live audience.

-Performing to a live audience is the final part of practicing.
+Performing to a live audience is the final part of practising.
 Your body will have a physiological reaction that you just can’t imitate unless you have an audience in front of you.
 You will need the risk of failure to loom over you as it will cause your brain to go haywire and trip you up.
 Don’t worry, take a deep breath and let your muscle memory take over.
 You’ve put in the practice to get to this stage, so you’re ready.